viktar-c/indigo/_posts/2017-06-29-performance-engineering-toolkit.markdown

 Engineers are supposed to have various tools to have their routine work done in the most convenient and efficient way.
-And the wider expertise area an engineer has, the bigger and more diverse his toolkit is.
+And the wider expertise area the engineer has, the bigger and more diverse his toolkit is.
 <br/><br/>
-Performance engineering requires quite specific and dedicated skills such as: systems architecture and engineering, load modeling and testing, troubleshooting and analysis.
+Performance engineering requires quite specific and dedicated skills such as: systems architecture and engineering, troubleshooting and analysis, load modeling and testing.
 And, to apply these skills with high efficiency, performance engineer has to be familiar with different and sophisticated set of tools.<br/><br/>
 Here is my set of tools with brief functionality description: